How to Reset Your 2FA (Two-Factor Authentication) on Turing Platform.

 My authenticator code shows as "Invalid TOTP" even though I have the app.

-This can happen if your device's time is out of sync.
+This can happen if your device's time is out of sync or if you’re using the wrong code.
 Try the following before requesting a reset:

 If the issue persists after these steps, submit the reset form linked above.